kathleenhosang/sno/README.md

 vCPU | 16Cores |
 RAM | 64Gb |
 IBM entitlement Key | Log in to the IBM Container Library with a user ID that has software download rights for your company’s Passport Advantage entitlement to get the entitlement key. |
-Openshift pull secret file (pull-secret) | It can be downloaded from [here] (https://access.redhat.com/management).
+Openshift pull secret file (pull-secret) | It can be downloaded from [here](https://access.redhat.com/management).
 You need a valid redhat account for downloading.
 MAS license file (license.dat) | Access IBM License Key Center to the Get Keys menu select IBM AppPoint Suites.
 Select IBM MAXIMO APPLICATION SUITE AppPOINT LIC. |
 Docker/Podman |
 Valid AWS Access Key ID | This is the access key associated with the user ID you are using to install. |